mariusklocke/liga-manager-api/README.md

 A working installation of `docker` and `docker compose`.

 ## Getting started
 This application comes with an example configuration for running with `docker compose`.

-To get started copy `.env.dist` to `.env` and `docker-compose.yml.dist` to `docker-compose.yml` and adjust both configuration files to your local needs.
+To get started copy `docker-compose.yml.dist` to `docker-compose.yml` and adjust `docker-compose.yml` to your local needs.

 The file `docker-compose.yml.dist` contains a default configuration suitable for local development.